 Cautions & Warnings

-Medical (travel) insurance – mandatory to have
+Medical (travel) insurance – mandatory

 It is vital that you have insurance to cover any incidents requiring medical treatment during your stay.
 There have been past cases of students developing serious illness which has required hospitalisation.
 On one occasion, a student needed to be flown home.
 Two of the most serious past cases were related to heart problems and DVT (Deep Vein Thrombosis).
 If you are not a student at an Australian university, approval of registration will be conditional on the confirmation of medical (travel) insurance.
 It is expected that students at Australian universities will be covered by their institution.